-EE developed Alan Turing's ACE Pilot computer design from the National Physical Laboratory, and this was manufactured as the Digital Electronic Universal Computing Engine (DEUCE) by EE.
-DEUCE naturally follows ACE, but the "Engine" part of the name was also an acknowledgment to Charles Babbage's Analytical Engine.
+A team of engineers from EE developed Alan Turing's ACE Pilot computer design at the National Physical

+Computing Engine (DEUCE).
+DEUCE naturally follows ACE, but the "Engine" part of the name was also an acknowledgment to

 English Electric KDF9 Computer, manufactured at Kidsgrove, Staffordshire

 Meanwhile the first generation computers such as DEUCE, built of thermionic valves, were becoming obsolete.
 A new